Sichuan Dan Dan Noodles Recipe

 6. In a large pot of water over high heat, bring it to a boil, and blanch the Shanghai bok choy for 30 seconds.
 Remove and set aside.

-7. In the same pot of boiling water, place in the noodles, and cook until al dente for 3 minutes, or based on your package’s instructions.
+7. In the same pot of boiling water, place the noodles, and cook until al dente for 3 minutes, or based on your package’s instructions.
 Rinse the noodles in running water to stop cooking.

 Leave a Comment